 There are a variety of ways to solve for the camera parameters given a set of constraints.
 Gleicher [Gleicher and Witkin 1992] introduced a version that uses a standard Inverse Kinematics solution to solve for the change in camera parameters that will reduce the constraint error.
 The system iterates until it converges.
 The advantage of this approach is that it reduces to a least-squares problem for which solutions are well-understood; the disadvantage is that it requires a fair amount of machinery to create new constraints and these constraints must be expressible as quadratic constraints on the camera parameters or image points.
-We have experimented with this solver and have found that, for even relatively simple point constraints it can get stuck in local minima [Grimm and Barrett 2005].
+We have experimented with both this type of gradient-based solver and the simplex solver and have found them roughly equivalent in terms of convergence speed and robustness.
+It is much simpler, however, to introduce and combine new constraints using the simplex solver.